+Readers comfortable with the basics of triangulations, spin structures and obstruction theory can jump to Section \ref{mainsec} for the primary constructions of this paper.
 In the literature, there are several available tools for combinatorially representing $3$ and $4$-manifolds with additional structure on their tangent bundles.
 The Kaplan Algorithm \cite{Kaplan} was perhaps the first (see \cite{GS} \S 5.6, 5.7 for a modern exposition).
 Kaplan's Algorithm gives a simple framework to represent spin structures on a $3$-manifold given by an integral surgery presentation, and provides a simple tool to determine when such spin-structures extend over the bounding $4$-manifold.
 Another combinatorial representation of $3$-manifolds are {\it spines}, popularized by Matveev \cite{Mat}.
 Techniques to represent spin-structures on $3$-manifold and $4$-manifold spines were developed by Benedetti and Petronio \cite{BP, BP01, BP02, BP2}.
-The techniques in this paper would be described as being in the language of the `frame along the dual $1$-skeleton' in \cite{BP2}. \tSpinc-structures on simplicially-triangulated $3$-manifolds can be described as combinatorial Euler structures of Turaev \cite{Turaev}. \'Etienne Gallais has recently used this technique to study combinatorial Euler structures on triangulated $3$-manifolds \cite{Gallais} using Forman's combinatorial vector fields to represent Euler structures.
+The techniques in this paper would be described as being in the language of the `frame along the dual $1$-skeleton' in \cite{BP2}. \tSpinc-structures on simplicially-triangulated $3$-manifolds can be described as the combinatorial Euler structures of Turaev \cite{Turaev}. \'Etienne Gallais has recently used this technique to study combinatorial Euler structures on triangulated $3$-manifolds \cite{Gallais} using Forman's combinatorial vector fields to represent Euler structures.
 One of Gallais's observations is that with these techniques, not all combinatorial Euler structures are represented on delta complexes.
 Simplicial triangulations are required to capture {\it all} \tspinc-structures using this technique.
-We wish to avoid simplicial triangulations, as unordered delta complexes have proven themselves to be rather efficient means for describing interesting manifold types in both 3-manifold theory \cite{Thu1, BBP} and recently in 4-manifold theory \cite{BBH, BH} as well.
+We wish to avoid simplicial triangulations, as unordered delta complexes have shown themselves to be rather efficient means for describing interesting manifold types in both 3-manifold theory \cite{Thu1, BBP} and 4-manifold theory \cite{BBH, BH}.